-Double declining depreciation method is an accelerated depreciation method where the depreciation expense decreases with the age of the asset.
-Depreciation charge under the double declining depreciation method is calculated by applying the higher depreciation rate to the asset book value at the start of the period.
+The double-declining depreciation method is an accelerated depreciation method where the depreciation expense decreases with the age of the asset.
+The depreciation charge under the double declining depreciation method is calculated by applying the higher depreciation rate to the asset book value at the start of the period.

-Though the straight-line method is the straight forward and popular method for calculating the depreciation, there are some instances when it is not the appropriate method.
+Though the straight-line method is the straightforward and popular method for calculating depreciation, there are some instances when it is not the appropriate method.
 The assets are most productive when they are new, and gradually their productivity declines due to normal wear and tear.
 Thus, the assets generate more revenue in their early years.
 Therefore, to get the true picture of the performance of the company through financial statements, it is required to match the expenses with revenues.
-The double declining method achieves this as under this method more depreciation is charged in early years and reduces in the subsequent years.
+The double-declining method achieves this as, under this method, more depreciation is charged in the early years and reduces in the subsequent years.

-To calculate depreciation by using double declining depreciation formula will be:
+To calculate depreciation by using the double-declining depreciation formula will be:

 Double declining balance depreciation= 2*cost of asset*depreciation rate